 Q1: How much time does a case require?

 A: Cases vary depending on the circumstances, the number of siblings, and the placement of the children.
-Most advocates spend about 10 hours a month.
+Most advocates spend about 5 to 10 hours a month.

 Q2: I work full time.
 Can I still volunteer?

 A: Most CASA volunteers have full-time jobs.
 Many of your case activities can be done in the evenings and on weekends, but you will have to attend court hearings and other commitments during the day.
 It’s helpful to consult with your employer about whether you’ll be allowed released time for some of your CASA work.
 Most employers are supportive.

 Q3: I’m not very confident about my writing, and I know I’ll have to write reports to the court.
 Is there help available?

 A: Yes.
 First, you’ll be trained in report writing during your initial training period.
 After that, you're likely to have a CASA Coach assigned to you who will review, revise, and edit your report drafts.
 Your coach can also consult with you about how best to approach the report.
 Your Program Coordinator will review and edit as well.
 So before your report is submitted to the court, it will be in great shape!

 Q4: I’m nervous about appearing in court.
 What will I have to do?